WINDSLED BEGINS SCIENTIFIC EXPEDITIONTHE WINDSLED WILL DRILL THE LARGEST 'ICE RIVER' IN GREENLAND TO STUDY THE INCREASE IN OCEAN LEVEL ... Read more

 We already are in Kangerlussuaq.
 It is a hive of scientists, because from this enclave next to a US military base in Greenland, researchers who travel to the scientific bases of the interior during this campaign, meet.
 Many to the EastGRIP base, to which we will also go, but after traveling more than 1,200 kilometers (746 mi) … The first to arrive were Jens Jacob Simonsen, Ross Edwards and Hilo Moreno.
 The last ones, Nacho García and Ramón Larramendi.
 The latter, our expedition director, was shooting a TV documentary for North Greenland in Thule, and we hope he will arrive today.

-As usual, we have tension until the last moment.
+As usual, we are in tension until the last moment.
 Firstly because the airline lost our luggage, precisely the one in which the GPR (ground penetrating radar) was prepared by the glaciologist Francisco Navarro and his team.
 Fortunately it ended showing up on time.
 And secondly, because US security measures have increased, and we were required by the nearby military base additional paperwork to begin the expedition.
 The helicopter that should take us to the ice is already contracted for Saturday the 20th, so that’s a good thing.

 Until the helicopter arrives, there are a lot of tasks pending.
 The main thing is to start assembling the WindSled, which is totally undone.
 We have already begun to join rails and sleepers in a field at the suburbs and little by little it is taking shape.
 It takes its time … Around us, every day new investigators ask about the vehicle which, in the beginning, they couldn’t imagine with so many possibilities!